Jose-Verdu-Diaz/hipo/README.md

 This is a work-in-progress tool.
 Many bugs may arise and features will be added with time.
 If you discover a bug or have a feature suggestion, do not hesitate to open an Issue.

+This tool has been developed in a Linux (Ubuntu) machine and has not been tested in other OS.

 ## Setup

 Check conda is installed in PATH: